Khachatur Abovian: Other works

-Abovian's poetry was filled with satire best expressed in The wine jug, in which he criticised Russian bureaucracy.
-Leisure entertainment was adapted by Abovian from notes he took in public gatherings.
+Abovian's poetry was filled with satire best expressed in The Wine Jug, in which he criticised Russian bureaucracy.
+Leisure Entertainment was adapted by Abovian from notes he took in public gatherings.
 The work is a collection of fables in verse that chastise vice, injustice and moral degeneration.
 He wrote scientific and artistic non-fiction works such as the Discovery of America and Book of Stories.
 Abovian translated to the Armenian language the works of Homer, Goethe, Friedrich Schiller, Nikolay Karamzin, I. A. Krylov and others.
 He continued promoting secular and comprehensive (mental, moral, working, physical) training, school accessibility, free education for the indigent and equal education of boys and girls.
-Pedagogical compositions of Abovian include the book for reading Introduction to education (1838), a textbook of Russian grammar and an Armenian-language novel History of Tigran, or a moral manual for the Armenian children (printed in 1941).
+Pedagogical compositions of Abovian include the book for reading Introduction to Education (1838), a textbook of Russian grammar and an Armenian-language novel History of Tigran, or a Moral Manual for Armenian Children (printed in 1941).
 He was the first Armenian to study scientific ethnography: the way of life and customs of the peasants of the native settlements around Kanaker, inhabitants of Yerevan, and gathered and studied Armenian and Kurdish folklore.

 Legacy

 Abovian's life is well remembered in Armenia.
 During the years in which Armenia was under Soviet rule, his pro-Russia stance was emphasized.
+Kevork Bardakjian argues that, while there is much reason for the praise of Abovian, his veneration was carried to extremes, especially during the Soviet years, leaving many worthy contemporaries in the shadow of the chosen 'fathers' or 'masters.'
+Abovian's work had little influence on Western Armenian literature, particularly in its formative years.
+Bardakjian also suggests that the extent of the influence of Abovian's work, much of which was published decades after his death, is still open to debate.
+Bardakjian writes that Abovian cannot be regarded as the father of modern Armenian literature, but that he merits recognition as the founder of modern Eastern Armenian literature for his novel Wounds of Armenia.

 Abovian was influenced by the progressive pedagogical views of Jean-Jacques Rousseau and Johann Heinrich Pestalozzi.
 Ara Baliozian wrote: